-Farley Mowat was born in Ontario between the two world wars into an eccentric family who encouraged his love for the natural world.
-His was an innocent childhood, spent largely in the company of owls, dogs, squirrels, snakes and other wildlife, and he chronicled it stunningly in an array of books that include Owls in the Family, The Dog Who Wouldn't Be and Born Naked.
+Farley Mowat was born on May 12, 1921 in Belleview, Ontario, to an eccentric family who encouraged his love for the natural world.
+His was an innocent childhood, spent largely in the company of owls, dogs, squirrels, snakes and other wildlife, and he chronicled it stunningly in an array of books that includes Owls in the Family, The Dog Who Wouldn't Be and Born Naked.

 He enlisted enthusiastically into the army as the Second World War was declared.
 Like so many of his fellow Canadian soldiers, he was just 18 on enlistment.
 After spending almost two years training and waiting in England, he was sent into the carnage of the Italian campaign.
 That experience became And No Birds Sang at once a compassionate portrait of the endurance of the average Canadian soldier and one of the most searing anti-war books ever written.